OpenDiS/OpenDiS/doc/tutorials/strain_hardening/strain_hardening_on_gpu.md

 ```

 #### Simulation Behavior
 The simulation creates a folder called ```output_fcc_Cu_15um_1e3``` to store the results files.
-On MC3.stanford.edu (GPU node), it takes about 2 days to run 10000 steps of the simulation.
+On MC3.stanford.edu (gpu-ampere), it takes about 13.6 hours to run 10000 steps of the simulation.
 The simulation will write a data file to the output folder for every 100 steps.
 The ```stress_strain_dens.dat``` file stores certain essential information of the tensile test --- it contains 5 columns corresponding to step, strain, stress (Pa), dislocation density (m<sup>-2</sup>) and wall-clock time (sec), respectively.

 The final dislocation configuration (config.10000.data) after 10000 steps is shown below.
 ```{figure} GPU_final_configuration_Ovito.png